lewagon/dotfiles/01-Ruby/06-Parsing/README.md

 `01-Instacart`: This challenge will keep you busy all the day.

 1. Build a gift wishlist, where you can:
+  - List products in your wishlist
-  - Add a product to your wishlist (e.g. "Jeans", "Socks", etc..)
+  - Add a new product to your list (e.g. "Jeans", "Socks", etc..)
-  - Delete an article you don't want in your list anymore
+  - Delete an item you don't want in your list anymore
-  - Mark any article as "checked" when you've bought it
+  - Mark any item as "checked" when you've bought it
   - It's like a basic todolist with products instead of tasks.
-2. Improve your program with a search engine based on an Etsy scraper, to find some inspiration for your gift list.
+2. Improve your program with a search engine based on Etsy, to find some inspiration for your gifts.
 It should work like that:

 ```bash
 What do you search on Etsy?